HouJingbo92/starter-hugo-academic/content/home/my-widget-123.md

 * **Data Analytics Coursesa**: Business Analytics, Machine Learning, Text Mining, Unstructured Data Management, Business Intelligence and Programming, Social Networks, Applied Econometrics, and Applied Regression Analysis
 * **Core IS Courses**: Introductory Information Systems, Information Systems Analysis and Design, IT Project Management, and IT strategy, Database Systems, and Applications

+**S﻿elected Student Comments**:

+* *"Although this is an online course, the instructor did an excellent job of giving feedback to the students.
+I was able to get a lot of help from the instructor through his corrections and detailed comments on the assignments."*
+* *"Mr. Hou is very available and responsive to questions.
+He was a great resource for this class which is unusual for an asynchronous online course.
+I like how he used slack and released grades promptly."*
+* *"Love how fast he grades assignments and that comments are meaningful.
+I am grateful to have an instructor who cares about his students as well as their input."*
+* *"I really appreciated the individual feedback on all of the homework.
+Please continue doing that."*
+* *"The instructor was very responsive and always willing to answer questions.
+The instructor was continually looking for ways to improve the course and I appreciated that."*